adispen/gcp-csr-terraform-modules/blog.md

 to authenticate with your account using `gcloud auth application-default login` and select the project project with `gcloud config set project <project name>`.
 More configuration specifics can be found [in the GCP docs](https://cloud.google.com/sdk/docs/authorizing).
 Finally, whatever user account you are authing with must have the correct roles and permissions to read the CSR repository.

+## Conclusion

+Whether you already use a repository located in CSR or have a managed git repository on another host, this method provides a more secure and auditable method for managing your Terraform modules in CI/CD.
+Removing the need to pass around and maintain SSH keys between different services should significantly reduce the overhead required, and more tightly integrate into your cloud environment's existing IAM processes and procedures.

 ## Links and References
 * [This blog as a repository](https://github.com/adispen/gcp-csr-terraform-modules)